ecaferzade/case_study/README.md

 The program outputs a text file which contains collected data and corresponding predictions of the model.

 ## Usage
-The script can be run in two modes: realtime and demo These two modes differ in the stopping criterion for data collection.
+The script can be run in two modes: realtime and demo.
+These two modes differ in the stopping criterion for data collection.
+In the realtime mode, data will be collected until the user presses the ENTER and thus terminates the program.
+This gives one the flexibility of not having to determine the number of data request iterations beforehand.
+This mode is thought as a draft for future real application of the data pipeline, where real patients data flow continuously.